 Mortgages, Liens, Encumbrances – a purchaser’s right to use the land can be affected by these.
-It is important to note that a contract to lease property or land is not terminated by transfer of ownership.
+It is important to note that a valid contract to lease property or land not gets terminated by transfer of ownership.

 2. Buying Without a Lawyer

-Although it is possible to buy a property in Thailand without the assistance of a lawyer, we advise against it and always recommend our clients to get a lawyer.
+Although it certainly is possible to purchase property in Thailand without the assistance of a lawyer, we advise against it and always recommend our clients to get a lawyer.

 Why do I need a lawyer?

-- You’re buying in a foreign country with a different language, legal system and culture.
+- You are doing a business deal in a foreign country with a different language, legal system, and culture.

-- Thai contracts are very different from Western contracts.
+- Thai contracts can be quite different from Western contracts.

-- They can walk you through the process and ensure you understand it fully.
+- The lawyer will guide you through the process and ensure you understand it fully.